matomo-org/developer-documentation/docs/generated/master/Hooks.md

 ### UsersManager.deleteUser
 _Defined in [Piwik/Plugins/UsersManager/API](https://github.com/piwik/piwik/blob/master/plugins/UsersManager/API.php) in line [661](https://github.com/piwik/piwik/blob/master/plugins/UsersManager/API.php#L661)_

 Triggered after a user has been deleted.
-This event should be used to clean up any data that is related to the user that was deleted.
-For example, the Dashboard plugin uses this event to remove the user's dashboards.
+This event should be used to clean up any data that is related to the now deleted user.
+The **Dashboard** plugin, for example, uses this event to remove the user's dashboards.

 Callback Signature:
 <pre><code>function($userLogin)</code></pre>